noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 is.
 How about you just physically smack people around?]

 [You just smoothly dissed it huh.
-Well, enveloping the hearts of humans around the world with darkness…...
-Isn’t that amazing…...]
+Well, enveloping the hearts of humans around the world with darkness...
+Isn’t that amazing...]

 [I guess so.
 Well, it would be OK if you imagine it as Isis-san’s magic power of death spreading around the world.
 Well, in terms of ability, Isis-san is many